 It became clear that a common scale would give a better look when a number of these planes were standing side by side.
 Choosing an 1/16th scale made it possible to build most of those days’ airliners at reasonable sizes.
-After my first planes I knew that the nose and tail cone of the fuselage were very difficult to build so I decided to make moulds.
+After my first planes I knew that the nose and tail cone of the fuselage were very difficult to build so I decided to make molds.
 These devices could now manufactured much easier as fibreglass parts.
-For the engine nacelles and the vertical stabilizer I made moulds too.
+For the engine nacelles and the vertical stabilizer I made molds too.
 The center fuselage can easily be built with foam and balsa giving a much lighter structure than a full fibreglass fuselage.
-Wings and horizontal stabilizer are also built with foam/balsa.
+Wings and horizontal stabilizer were also built with foam/balsa.

 Those fibreglass parts were (illustrated by DC-10 / MD-11):

 Nose section of the fuselage Tail section of the fuselage with Engine nacelles

 From early on other modellers were interested in building these airliner models.
-With the fibreglass parts supplied by me and a small drawing they were able to build their own models.
-All templates necessary for hotwiring the foam cores are shown on these drawings so it’s possible to hotwire these cores by yourself.
-In the net one may also find some suppliers for custom-made foam cores of centre fuselage, wings and horizontal stabilizer.
-Retractable landing gears for these airliners are produced by Hawe-Modelltechnik.
-Of course building and flying of this kind of model aircraft requires a well-experienced pilot.
+With these now not longer available fibreglass parts and a small drawing they were able to build their own models.
+All templates necessary for hotwiring the foam cores were shown on these drawings so it was possible to hotwire these cores by yourself.
+In the net one could also find some suppliers for custom-made foam cores of centre fuselage, wings and horizontal stabilizer.
+Retractable landing gears for these airliners were for many years produced by Hawe-Modelltechnik.
+Of course building and flying of this kind of model aircraft required a well-experienced pilot.